DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

    How to best use TensorFlow open source machine learning platform.

 ---
-### <a name="video-courses" />Video courses and tutorials
+### <a name="video-courses" />All video courses and tutorials

-Video courses and tutorials about Machine Learning I'm working on [are placed here](../Machine_Learning/courses_on_machine_learning.md).
+All video courses and tutorials about Machine Learning I'm working on [are placed here](../Machine_Learning/courses_on_machine_learning.md).

 ---